Federal Employees Retirement System

 The first component of FERS is Social Security.
 Federal workers contribute to Social Security like almost all other citizens who work.
 Federal workers under CSRS do not participate in Social Security.
 Some state and local government retirement systems allow their workers to opt out of Social Security, so they neither contribute to that system nor receive any benefits from it.

 Social Security provides a safety net for workers most commonly in the form of regular monthly income to workers who become disabled or retire after contributing to the system through federal payroll taxes over the course of their careers.

 #2 Basic Benefit Plan

-The second component is an annuity call the Basic Benefit Plan.
+The second component is an annuity called the Basic Benefit Plan (BBP).
 Federal workers contribute a small percentage of their paycheck, and that money goes toward paying current retirees.
 When current workers become retirees, they draw their benefits from the contributions of workers at that time.
-It sounds like a Ponzi scheme, but as long as time goes on, there will always be contributors to the system.
+It sounds like a Ponzi scheme, but as long as the government has employees, there will always be contributors to the system.

-The amount of money a retiree receives depends on that retiree’s years of service and how much money that individual earned in his or her three highest earning years.
-Plan rules define the exact calculations for regular retirement benefits, disability benefits, survivor benefits and how cost-of-living adjustments are applied.
+The amount of money a retiree receives depends on that retiree’s years of service and how much money that individual earned in his or her three highest-earning years.
+Plan rules define the exact calculations for regular retirement benefits, disability benefits, and survivor benefits and how cost-of-living adjustments are applied.

 #3 Thrift Savings Plan